is a novel written by Andrew Weir, previously the author of the short story "The Egg", the completed webcomic Casey and Andy

 - Artistic License: In any book that pays this much attention to detail, there are inevitably going to be a few details that are questionable.

 - The failure of the Hab's airlock.
 It's highly unlikely that NASA would allow a structure subject to pressure cycles like an airlock to be designed with a single-point failure that could lead to loss of crew.
-Also, given that the airlock is a rigid structure it's unlikely for it to strain the Hab's canvas enough to cause fatigue failure.

 - The oxygen alarm in his EVA suit — warning of too high oxygen levels — is what wakes up Mark after his impalement by the Hab's antenna.
 A long technical explanation is given, starting with the suit backfilling with nitrogen after its breach and ending up filling up with pure oxygen after depleting its CO2 filters.
 Unfortunately, none of it makes any sense.
 Oxygen toxicity depends on the partial pressure of oxygen in the air, not the oxygen fraction — that is, you can breathe pure oxygen just fine as long as you do it at a lower pressure.
 So there's no reason for the suit to attempt to fill up to normal atmospheric pressure or even to lug around a big tank of inert nitrogen to begin with.